Proetus (son of Abas): Family

-Proetus' father was Abas, son of the last surviving Aegyptiad Lynceus and the Danaid Hypermnestra, had ruled over Argos and married Aglaea or Ocalea, who bore him twin sons, Proetus and Acrisius.
+Proetus's father was Abas, son of the last surviving Aegyptiad Lynceus and the Danaid Hypermnestra, had ruled over Argos and married Aglaea or Ocalea, who bore him twin sons, Proetus and Acrisius.
 Proetus had also an illegitimate brother named Lyrcus, son of his father by an unknown woman.
 According to Apollodorus, some said Proetus was father of Perseus.

-By his wife, Antea or Stheneboea, Proetus became the father of three daughters (the so-called Proitides) and a son Megapenthes.
-The daughters' names are Lysippe, Iphinoe, and Iphianassa in the Bibliotheca; Servius calls the last two Hipponoe and Cyrianassa, whereas Aelian only mentions two, Elege and Celaene.
+By his wife, Antea or Stheneboea, Proetus became the father of three daughters (the so-called Proetides) and a son Megapenthes.
+The daughters' names are Lysippe, Iphinoe, and Iphianassa in the Bibliotheca and were often mentioned under the general name of Proetides; Servius calls the last two Hipponoe and Cyrianassa, whereas Aelian only mentions two, Elege and Celaene.

 Mythology

 Rivalry of twins

 Proetus and Acrisius quarreled continually ever since they still were in the womb that they even carried on with the rivalry into their adult years, inventing shields or bucklers in the process.
-In one tradition, the conflict was reiterated when Proetus seduced Acrisius' daughter (and his own niece) Danae.
-Proetus started out as king of Argos, and held the throne for about seventeen years, but Acrisius defeated him on the war and exiled him.
+In one tradition, the conflict was reiterated when Proetus seduced Acrisius's daughter (and his own niece) Danae.
+Proetus started out as king of Argos, and held the throne for about seventeen years, but Acrisius defeated him in the war and exiled him.
 Proetus then fled to King Jobates (Iobates) or Amphianax in Lycia, and married his daughter Antea or Stheneboea.
 Jobates, thereupon, attempted to restore Proetus to his kingdom by armed force.
 After the war had gone on for a while the kingdom was divided in two.
 Acrisius then shared his kingdom with his brother, surrendering to him Tiryns and the eastern half of Argolis, i.e. the Heraeum, Midea and the coast of Argolis.
 Tiryns was said to be fortified by the Cyclopes.